 How REDs Recovery Quietly Prepared Me for Motherhood

-Everyone warns you how much motherhood will stretch you, soften you, break you, and make you all at once.
-People happily offer advice about feeding, sleeping, prams, and pacifiers, but the emotional, physical, and psychological shift of becoming a mother?
+Everyone warns you how much motherhood will challenge you, change you, break you, and make you all at once.
+People happily dish out advice about feeding, sleeping, prams, and pacifiers, but the emotional, physical, and psychological shift of becoming a mother?
 No one can brief you for that.

-Though it did dawn on me recently that the years I spent recovering from REDs - a chapter I once wished I could erase - quietly trained me for this one.
+That said, it dawned on me recently that the years I spent recovering from REDs - a chapter I once wished I could erase - quietly trained me for this one.

 Here’s what I mean.